Recording an ocarina for practice

 The volumes of different notes of an ocarina recorded in a room with no acoustic treatment.
 The levels vary erratically with some notes being much louder and others barely registering due to comb filtering

-Hearing the effects of comb filtering in your recording can be off putting as it makes some notes much more prominent than the notes around them.
-In an ideal situation, you should acoustically treat your practice space.
+In an ideal situation its best to acoustically treat your practice space.
 Acoustic treatment is a soft material that absorbs and diffuses sound waves entering it, greatly reducing the volume of reflected sounds.
 However, for practice, this may be too expensive or impractical.

-You can learn to ignore these effects in your recordings, and imagine what the instrument actually sounds like.
-The first step to doing so is to play in an open outdoor environment and record yourself.
+You can learn to ignore these effects in your recordings if you are aware what the instrument actually sounds like.
+Just play in an open outdoor environment and record yourself.
 As there is nothing to reflect the sound back at you, the volume spikes will be gone.
-Once you know what to listen for, just ignore them.
-Know that it is not a flaw in your playing or instrument.

 Before